 PROJECT DESCRIPTION

-The Texas Congregate Meal Initiative: Next Generation Behavioral Health & Wellness (TCMI–Next) is designed to strengthen Senior Nutrition Programs (SNPs) statewide to better support older adults experiencing behavioral health conditions, including depression and anxiety.
+The Texas Congregate Meal Initiative: Next Generation Behavioral Health & Wellness (TCMI–NEXT) is a statewide initiative designed to strengthen Senior Nutrition Program (SNP) congregate meal sites as trusted behavioral health and wellness support anchors for older adults across Texas.

 RESEARCH TEAM